chreden/trview/README.md

 ### Go To Room
 Enter the room number - press enter to go to the room, escape to cancel.

+### Go To Item
+Enter the item number - press enter to go to the item, escape to cancel.

 ### Items Window